yashbhaskarwar/distributed-mobility-data-pipeline/README.md

 # Distributed Mobility Data Pipeline
-Production grade data pipeline for large scale mobility events using PySpark, Delta Lake, and a medallion architecture.
+Production grade data pipeline for large scale mobility events using PySpark, Delta Lake and a medallion architecture.

 ## Overview
 This project implements a production style data engineering pipeline for large scale mobility and ride activity data.
 The system processes raw event data through a medallion architecture (Bronze, Silver, Gold), models it using a star schema and produces analytics ready aggregate tables.
+The pipeline also includes feature engineering and machine learning workflows for demand forecasting and surge pricing.

 ##  System Architechture
 ```bash